Towards Reasonable Concept Bottleneck Models: Concept Reasoning Model

 \subsection{Concept-Concept Reasoning}

 Although \proposedarch\ is not restricted to categorical concepts, we assume them in this context and represent them as one-hot encoded vectors of length equal to number of categories.
-For instance, in the reasoning graph for the \emph{CUB}~\citep{WahCUB_200_2011} dataset, visualized in Fig.~\ref{fig: cub_dag}, the concept ``Tail Color'' has a cardinality of 11, and is therefore converted into a vector of 11 mutually exclusive \emph{(mutex)} binary concepts.
-From this point onward, we assume the concept set \conceptset\ to be in its binarized version and refer to it as such, with a total of $\numconcepts \coloneqq |\conceptset|$ concepts.
-To encode this graph into \proposedarch, we define the concept adjacency matrix, $\adjacencyConcept \in \{0, 1\}^{\numconcepts \times \numconcepts}$ as follows:
+For example, in the concept graph \conceptGraph\ of Fig.~\ref{fig: cub_dag}, the concept ``Tail Color'' has cardinality 11 and is thus represented as a vector of 11 mutually exclusive binary variables.
+Henceforth, we assume the concept set \conceptset\ is in this binarized form, with $\numconcepts \coloneqq |\conceptset|$ total concepts.